-Joseph A. Fischer
+Joseph A. Fischer, III

-Joseph “Tré” August Fischer, III has broad experience representing companies in the natural gas transportation and processing, electric generation, metals and chemical manufacturing, and real estate industries in complex litigation, in a wide range of transactional matters, before administrative and regulatory bodies, and concerning compliance and liability issues; with litigation of all kinds for corporate, individual, and insurance clients on both sides of the docket; and with the management, litigation, and resolution of environmental issues and natural resource damages claims.
+Tré is a litigator who handles the most significant challenges his clients face involving hundreds of millions of dollars, while often also being called to deploy his expertise and experience to successful transactions and difficult environmental situations.
+He has broad experience representing companies in the natural gas transportation and processing, commodity trading, electric generation, metals and chemical manufacturing, and real estate industries in complex litigation, in a wide range of transactional matters, before administrative and regulatory bodies, and concerning compliance and liability issues; with litigation of all kinds for corporate, individual, and insurance clients on both sides of the docket; and with the management, litigation, and resolution of environmental issues and natural resource damages claims.

 In addition to many years in private practice, Tré served as Vice President & Deputy General Counsel for TRC Companies, Inc. (NYSE: TRR) and Assistant General Counsel for Kaiser Aluminum Corp.
 (Nasdaq: KALU).
-His in-house experience provided Tré an uncommon breadth of experience managing and resolving a myriad of complex and significant matters and issues and provides him exceptional insight in serving the needs of and proactively representing the interests of his corporate and individual clients.
+His in-house experience provided Tré an unusual breadth of experience managing and resolving a myriad of complex and significant matters and issues and provides him exceptional insight in serving the needs of and proactively representing the interests of his corporate and individual clients.
 As former in-house counsel, he has a keen insight in and appreciation for the challenges facing in-house counsel in today’s legal environment.
-Tré also served as an adjunct professor at the University of Houston Law Center, teaching civil procedure, legal analysis, and legal research and writing to law students.
-While attending law school, he worked as a tax accountant at Price Waterhouse.
+As one of Tré’s clients explained to Chambers & Partners, “He has been in-house himself so has a good understanding of what clients need and he is responsive in getting that to them.”

 Transactional Structuring, Negotiation, and Documentation

 Recognizing his skill and experience handling complex, high-stakes legal matters in many contexts, Tré’s clients often call upon him outside of litigation.
-Tré has considerable experience in transaction structuring, negotiation, and documentation in the energy and manufacturing industries across a broad range of asset, stock, and real estate transactions in several states and internationally.
+Tré has considerable experience in transaction structuring, negotiation, and documentation in the energy, manufacturing, and real estate industries across a broad range of asset, stock, and real estate transactions in several states and internationally.
 He has particular experience with transactions involving natural gas assets, gathering agreements, and processing agreements in the midstream segment and with transactions involving contaminated properties, environmental risk transfer, Brownfield redevelopment, distressed assets, and other complex legal and risk management issues.
 He also has developed, implemented, and managed environmental, health, and safety audit and compliance programs.

 Environmental Compliance, Remediation & Litigation

 Tré’s experience with respect to environmental matters is extensive, having been a consistent facet of his practice throughout his career.
-He has represented sellers, buyers, owners, developers, responsible parties, and regulatory agencies at more than 100 Superfund sites in all 10 US EPA regions and at numerous state-lead sites, and concerning dozens of transactions involving sites throughout the United States.
-Tré frequently develops customized combinations of legal, regulatory and financial tools to ensure the appropriate allocation of liability and risk.
+He has represented sellers, buyers, owners, developers, responsible parties, and regulatory agencies at more than 100 Superfund sites in all 10 US EPA regions and at numerous state-lead sites and concerning dozens of transactions involving sites throughout the United States.
+Tré has developed several customized combinations of legal, regulatory and financial tools to ensure the appropriate allocation of liability and risk.
 His experience includes prosecution and defense of governmental enforcement actions and claims involving natural resource damage, personal injury and property damage, and cost-recovery and indemnification.
 He also has unique experience with the resolution of environmental obligations and claims in the context of bankruptcy proceedings.
 Through years of experience working with clients, technical consultants, and engineers to effect the cost-effective remediation of environmental sites and ensure compliance with legal obligations, he is adept at understanding and balancing competing commercial and legal issues without sacrificing either.

 B.A., Rice University